iBambooFox/win-drawer/README.md

 - All drawing functions not implemented.
 - Only basic foundation.

-If you would like to commit a change or otherwise fix that might help the project, go ahead.
+If you would like to commit a change or otherwise fix issues, go ahead.
 Naturally, please follow the general style which is pursued and is consistent throughout.

 ## FAQ